Trevor-Mansfield/CodeOrgPrograms/README.md

   <summary>Explanation</summary>
   Users must sort character strings into either the left or right group based on a set of rules (whether there is a R or L for right or left group).
 After 10 correct choices, a second stage begins with a new additional rule based on B or F (B matches groups for R, F matches groups for L).
 After another 10 correct choices, users are asked in person to identify what group the final string goes in without the R or L character.
 No participant can sort the strong based on the new B or F rule because the brain blocks out new patterns once it locks onto a new one.
 </details>

-3. [Control Experiment Recreated](https://studio.code.org/projects/applab/8lutr-Kq7Ps1DOIH-2DdcnkZxxAmeBxf3z1NmvZUz_0) Users are asked to manipulate the following scene to have the light be on as much as possible.
+3. [Control Experiment Recreated](https://studio.code.org/projects/applab/8lutr-Kq7Ps1DOIH-2DdcnkZxxAmeBxf3z1NmvZUz_0) Another experiment, users are asked to manipulate the following scene to have the light be on as much as possible.
 For an explanation, see below.
 <details>
   <summary>Explanation</summary>
   The light blinks for 1 second every 5 seconds by itself.
 A player can instantly toggle the light for 1 second, but it will miss the next 2 automatic turn ons resulting in a lower overall score.
 However, because they percieve their actions controlling the light about half of the partcipants continually push the button to trigger the light.